 This page provides descriptive data on the pits and mounds at Sandy Lake and Environs.
-View Mature/OG Forest discussion of their significance to the forest ecology of Sandy lake and Environs.
+View Mature/OG Forest for a discussion of their significance to the forest ecology of Sandy Lake and Environs.

 A “pit and mound topography” is found throughout much of the forest at Sandy Lake and Environs and reveals an ‘old process’ of development towards an old growth state interrupted by wind disturbance.
 It’s a process that can be seen continuing today in blowdown of big trees initiated by Hurricane Juan.

 These processes are especially pronounced in this forest close to Atlantic coast where hurricanes coming from the south first make landfall in N.S.

 In places, the pit and mound structures occur in a repeated series with the long axes of mounds oriented perpendicular to the direction of wind that blew the trees down; walking across them in the direction of the wind is something akin to swimming or paddling through a set of swells in the ocean.

 The mounds were formed by blowdowns of very large trees, which I estimate occurred about 150 years ago at many sites.
 The mounds are preferred ground for establishment of tree seedlings, and most of the big trees we see today are found on top of mounds.

 The pits often develop as vernal (temporary) pools, providing habitat for amphibians and other organisms requiring water for part of their life cycle.
 As the trees grow old and mounds erode, the tree roots are exposed creating cavities for wildlife between the roots and the trunk.